-A collective redundancy is when an employer is proposing to make 20 or more employees redundant within 90 days.
+A collective redundancy is when an employer proposes making 20 or more employees redundant within 90 days.
 If there is a collective redundancy, your employer has to hold a group consultation.

-The relevant legislation is section 188 of Trade Union and Labour Relations (Consolidation) Act (TULRCA), which implemented the European Collective Redundancies Directive (Directive 98/59).
+Section 188 of the Trade Union and Labour Relations (Consolidation) Act (TULRCA) is the relevant legislation.
+This legislation implemented the European Collective Redundancies Directive (Directive 98/59).

 If there are fewer than 20 proposed redundancies, no set rules are required to be followed.

-Where there is a collective redundancy, the proposed dismissal is based on situations whereby an organisation is downsizing or closing rather than on an individual’s performance or conduct.
+Proposed dismissals concerning a collective redundancy are based on organisations downsizing or closing rather than individuals’ performance or conduct.

-Your employer will arrange a meeting with you to explain the issues, the reason(s) for your redundancy and they will also discuss other alternatives to the redundancy.
-You can ask to be accompanied by employee representative or a trade union.
+Your employer will arrange a meeting with you to explain the issues.
+This includes the reason(s) for your redundancy and any potential alternatives.
+Furthermore, you can ask to be accompanied by an employee representative or a trade union.

-- how the redundancies will be carried out
+- The method of how the redundancies will be carried out

 The group consultations should happen at least: